Arclite/pado.name/_logs/2019-04-15-highlighter.md

 title: "Loading Photos from the Photo Library"
 ---

-In this session, I finally added the view where most of the work is going to go in this app; the edit view.
+In this session, I finally added the view where most of the work is going to go in this app: the edit view.
 Now, when one of the photos in the photo library view is selected, the full-resolution photo is loaded and displayed in the editing view.

 ## Commits Made